Orbital States

 -

-–positionPosition vector (x, y, z) in km.
+–positionPosition vector as array-like [x, y, z] in meters.

 -

-–velocityVelocity vector (vx, vy, vz) in km/s.
+–velocityVelocity vector as array-like [vx, vy, vz] in m/s.

 -